 - Help your child become familiar with the local neighbourhood and identify the safest routes (e.g. where there are safe road crossings)

 - Practice and reinforce the skills your child needs to travel safely, such as riding a bike and knowing the road rules.

 - Slowly build independence by letting your child do things gradually.
 You could start by driving part way and allowing your child to walk the rest.

-- Make a plan with your child about strategies for when things go wrong, like getting lost, if a stranger approaches them, or if they or their friend gets hurt.
+- Make a plan with your child about strategies for when things go wrong, like getting lost or if a stranger approaches them.

 - Talk to your school about their Walk to School plans – do they have safe walking routes already in place?